mjd95/site/content/paper-summaries/can-you-trust-your-models-uncertainty.md

 ---
-title: "Thursday Paper: Can You Trust Your Model's Uncertainty?"
+title: "Can You Trust Your Model's Uncertainty?"
 date: 2020-06-04T08:55:24+01:00
 ---